Accretion/Dilution Analysis Explained: M&A Interview Guide

 Master accretion/dilution analysis for M&A interviews.
 Learn the concept, calculations, and how to answer related interview questions.

 Accretion/dilution analysis is a core M&A concept that comes up frequently in IB interviews.
-It measures how an acquisition affects the acquirer's earnings per share (EPS).
+It measures how an acquisition affects the acquirer's earnings per share (EPS) — a metric shareholders and analysts watch closely.

 The Basic Concept